DominikAnyz/2025_Cameroon_pollination/scripts/README.md

 The script is used to setup the datasets for the analyses of individual pollination indices.
 It has a similar setup as *06.Setup_for_index_comparisons*.
-This script has data aggregated at individual observation level, wheras *06.Setup_for_index_comparisons* has data aggregated at elevation and species level.
+This script has data aggregated at individual observation level, whereas *06.Setup_for_index_comparisons* has data aggregated at elevation and species level.
 Although it might seem like a small change, the code would have been more complicated if one script was to be made for both datasets, so we chose to separate it into two.

-Both of these setup scripts pull datasets *visitors.txt* and *functional.txt*, which have been altered outside R. For full transperancy, here is the process in which they were created:
+Both of these setup scripts pull datasets *visitors.txt* and *functional.txt*, which have been altered outside R. The process in which the datasets were created is as follows:

-The aquired data for visitors was in the form of excels, 7 for each species for each elevation (provided that the species was in a given elevation).
+The raw visitation data is in the form of excels, 7 for each species for each elevation (provided that the species was in a given elevation).
+These excels an be found in **../data/visitors/elevation excels**.

 It was necessary to combine all the excels into one.
-The steps for the combining all the excels can be found in the document *Processing steps.docx* in the folder **process**.
+The steps for the combining all the excels can be found in the document *Processing steps.docx* in the folder **../data/visitors/process**.

 TLDR; first it is necessary to check that all excels are filled in correctly.
 This was done manually.
-All the excels can be found in the folder **elevation excels**.
+All the excels can be found in the folder **../data/visitors/elevation excels**.
 Next, it was necessary to export every excel as a csv to make the files as small as possible.
-This was done with the *XLS to CSV converter.hta* in the **process” folder**.
-The csv’s (found in folder **csv files**) were then combined and the original version of the combined document if under the name
-\*\_combined\* in the file **csv files**.
+This was done with the *XLS to CSV converter.hta* in the **../data/visitors/process** folder.
+The csv’s (found in folder **../data/visitors/csv files**) were then combined and the original version of the combined document if under the name \*\_combined.csv\* in the file **../data/visitors/csv files**.

 ### visitors.txt